Hurricane Floyd: Pennsylvania

-On September 18, then-President Bill Clinton declared Bucks, Chester, Delaware, Lancaster, Montgomery, Philadelphia and York counties as major disaster areas, and an additional county, Berks, was included the next month.
-The deadline for storm victims to apply for state and federal aid was set for November 17.
-In total, 16,442 applications were received, and by November 19, $26.6 million in aid had been provided.
+In Pennsylvania, 16,442 FEMA applications were received, and by November 19, $26.6 million in aid had been provided.
 Catholic Charities provided additional assistance to North Carolina, Pennsylvania and New Jersey.

 Retirement

 Due to the high impact, extensive damage, and loss of life from the hurricane, the name Floyd was retired by the World Meteorological Organization in the spring of 2000, and it will never again be used for another north Atlantic tropical cyclone.
 It was replaced with Franklin for the 2005 season.